Street and park trees

 Request street tree planting

-If you would like a tree planted on the Council verge in front of your house, or more trees planted along your street, phone Council on 07 3403 8888.
+If you would like a tree planted on the Council verge outside of your house, phone Council on 07 3403 8888.

 Unlawful tree planting

-Council does not permit the planting of trees on Council land.
-Any planting of this kind will be considered unlawful street tree plantings and will be removed.
+Council does not permit residents to plant trees on Council land.
+Any planting of this kind will be considered unlawful street tree plantings and trees will be removed.

 Council does support the planting of verge gardens.